d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 # Word Embedding with Global Vectors (GloVe)
 :label:`sec_glove`

-First, we should review the skip-gram model in word2vec.
+Word-word co-occurrences
+within context windows
+may carry rich semantic information.
+For example,
+in a large corpus
+word "solid" is
+more likely to co-occur
+with "ice" than "steam",
+but word "gas"
+probably co-occur with "steam" more frequently than "ice".
+Besides,
+global statistics
+of such co-occurrences
+can be precomputed:
+this can lead to more efficient training.
+To leverage statistical
+information in the entire corpus for word embedding, let us first revisit the skip-gram model in :numref:`subsec_skip-gram`, interpreting it from the perspective of global statistics of co-occurrences.

+## Skip-Gram with Global Statistics

 The conditional probability $P(w_j\mid w_i)$ expressed in the skip-gram model using the softmax operation will be recorded as $q_{ij}$, that is:

 $$q_{ij}=\frac{\exp(\mathbf{u}_j^\top \mathbf{v}_i)}{ \sum_{k \in \mathcal{V}} \text{exp}(\mathbf{u}_k^\top \mathbf{v}_i)},$$